FishStaku/eccomercetest/README.md

-38.	# ECommerce Frontend
+38.	# ECommerce Test
 39.
-40. This is the angular website based on the rest Api I made in another project . check out the Ecommerce project to get the rest api code .
+40. This is the angular website with a rest Api .
 41.
 42.	## Build
 43.